Home

 Mae ein gwefan Gymraeg i’w gweld yma .

-October services at the Shrine Church of St Melangell.
+November Services at the Shrine Church of St Melangell

 Christine, Priest Guardian.

-The following services will be held here, followed by a shared lunch at the Centre on Thursdays and tea with cake on Sundays:
+The following services will be held in November, with a shared lunch on Thursdays and tea with cake at the Centre on Sundays:

-Sunday 27th, 3pm: Service of Reflection for Bible Sunday.
+Sunday 17th November, 3pm: Service of reflection for Safeguarding Sunday.

 For further information or to book Shepherd’s Hut and the Centre, please ring 01691 860408 or contact admin@stmelangell.org